Home » Why Do Hamsters Suddenly Freeze? [What Staying Still Means]

 Fear

-It’s not only predators that scare them, but new and unfamiliar sights and smells, such as TV and radio noise, chemicals, or an animated conversation between multiple people, can put them on edge.
+New and unfamiliar sights and smells can also scare hamsters.
+TV and radio noise, chemicals, or an animated conversation between people can put them on edge.

-While some things are unavoidable, don’t expose your hamster to too many things that will scare it, or it’ll likely develop long-term health and behavioral problems.
+While some things are unavoidable, don’t expose the hamster to too many things that will scare it.

 Surprise